Paf Masters live stream

 Finland (Team Hansen)

-Skip Mari Hansen and her team represented Finland at the last two World Senior Championships with a fifth place as their best result.
-They have played on the World Curling Tour since 2016 and they are based at the Åland Curling Club.
+Skip Mari Hansen and her team represented Finland at the last two over-50 World Curling Championships with a fifth place as their best result.
+They have played on the World Curling Tour since 2016 and are based at the Åland Curling Club.

 Paf is a small Nordic gaming entertainment company founded in 1966 on the Åland Islands.
 We offer gaming in our casinos, on board cruise ships in the Baltic and the North Sea, and on our internet site www.paf.com, launched in 1999.
 Our selection of games includes slots, lotteries, casino games, bingo, poker, betting and fantasy sports.